ICHEC-learn/python-hpc/_episodes/05-cffi.md

 >
 > Use either ABI in-line or API out-of-line methods as outlined above to import and implement this code.
 >
-> Below is a skeleton code you can use to implement your library
+> Below is a skeleton code you can use to implement your library.
 >
 > ~~~
 > import numpy as np